yearn/yearn-devdocs/docs/getting-started/products/yvaults/vault-tokens.md

 ## V2 yVault Tokens

 - Each vault contract can use up to 20 yield strategy contracts.
-- Vault tokens are prefixed with `yv`, so so a v2 vault for USDC gives the user yvUSDC.
+- Vault tokens are prefixed with `yv`, so a v2 vault for USDC gives the user yvUSDC.

 ## V3 yVault Tokens

-- The strategy contract is [ERC-4626](https://ethereum.org/en/developers/docs/standards/tokens/erc-4626/) compliant (we call this "Tokenized Strategy").
+- The strategy contract is [ERC-4626](https://ethereum.org/en/developers/docs/standards/tokens/erc-4626/) compliant (we call it a "Tokenized Strategy").
 - A strategy can act as a vault with only 1 strategy.
 - A strategy can act as a vault for many strategies.
-- Vault tokens are still prefixed with `yv`, so so a v3 vault for USDC gives the user yvUSDC.
+- Vault tokens are still prefixed with `yv`, so a v3 vault for USDC gives the user yvUSDC.